Robert Lewandowski: The Making of a Modern-Day Goal Machine

 In leaving the Westfalenstadion to link up with Pep Guardiola at Sabener Strasse, he followed Gotze's lead.
 But whereas Gotze was castigated for turning his back on his formative club, Lewandowski went with the fans' blessing.
 He was substituted to a standing ovation in his final home game against Hoffenheim in May 2014.
 As he walked around the pitch applauding the home support after the match—head bowed, socks around his ankles—he appeared close to tears.

 Bayern had beaten Dortmund in the previous season's Champions League final and claimed the spoils in the Bundesliga and the DFB-Pokal in both 2012-13 and 2013-14.
-There was nothing especially romantic about Lewandowski's decision to follow the trail of silverware leading to Upper Bavaria, but the move elevated his goal-scoring to an even higher plane.
+There was nothing especially romantic about Lewandowski's decision to follow the trail of silverware leading to Upper Bavaria, but the move elevated his goalscoring to an even higher plane.

 Lewandowski scored 25 goals in 49 games, a rate of 0.51 per match, in his first season at Bayern as he adapted to the rigid precepts of Guardiola's "juego de posicion" strategy.
 But in the following campaign, his rate spiked sharply.
 He netted 42 goals in 51 games in 2015-16 (a rate of 0.82 per match).

 He has found the net with similarly relentless frequency over the season-and-a-half since: 43 goals in 47 games last season (0.91 goals per match) and 27 goals in 32 games (0.84) in the current campaign.

 Bayern were a well-oiled machine in the 2015-16 season.
-With quicksilver wide players Douglas Costa and Kingsley Coman supplying the ammunition, Bayern created the most chances of Guardiola's three Bundesliga campaigns (497), helping Lewandowski to hit the 30-goal mark in a league season for the first time in his career and enabling support striker Thomas Muller to notch 20 league goals for the first—and to date only—time in his.
+With quicksilver wide players Douglas Costa and Kingsley Coman supplying the ammunition, Bayern created the most chances of Guardiola's three Bundesliga campaigns (497), helping Lewandowski to hit the 30-goal mark in a league season for the first time in his career and enabling support striker Thomas Muller to notch 20 league goals for the first—and, to date, only—time in his.

 Lewandowski has gone through two changes of coach at Bayern—Guardiola giving way to Carlo Ancelotti, Ancelotti to Jupp Heynckes—but his form in front of goal has remained constant.
 Asked to explain the upsurge in effectiveness that he has enjoyed over the past two-and-a-half seasons, he points to a change in the way he thinks.

-"I know that for a striker like me, sometimes it's not important that I score only one goal," he says.
+"I know that for a striker like me, sometimes it's not important that I score only one goal," he said.
 "Everyone's expectation is that I score two or three goals [per game], and I can do this.
 In the end, you can have five to 10 goals more [per season].
 I've been thinking about this more, and I've become hungrier as well.
 If I score one goal in a game, I try to score the second goal.
 That is my thinking."

-Lewandowski's new-found insatiability was brought to bear in astonishing fashion in September 2015 when he came off the bench with Bayern trailing 1-0 to Wolfsburg in a Bundesliga game at the Allianz Arena.
+Lewandowski's newfound insatiability was brought to bear in astonishing fashion in September 2015 when he came off the bench with Bayern trailing 1-0 to Wolfsburg in a Bundesliga game at the Allianz Arena.
 He proceeded to score five goals in eight minutes and 59 seconds, setting Bundesliga records for the fastest three-, four- and five-goal hauls by an individual player.
 Lewandowski also became the first substitute to score five goals in a German top-flight match.

-His fifth goal—a spectacular scissors kick from just inside the Wolfsburg box—left Guardiola with his hands on his head, wearing the wide-eyed expression of disbelief previously seen when Messi took James Milner's shorts off on the Camp Nou touchline.
+His fifth goal—a spectacular scissor kick from just inside the Wolfsburg box—left Guardiola with his hands on his head, wearing the wide-eyed expression of disbelief previously seen when Messi took James Milner's shorts off on the Camp Nou touchline.

 Guardiola described Lewandowski as "the most professional player I have ever met."
-Having cracked the goal-scoring code, the Bayern No. 9 knows the only thing he needs to do is keep doing what he's been doing.
+Having cracked the goalscoring code, the Bayern No. 9 knows the only thing he needs to do is keep doing what he's been doing.

-Away from the pitch, Lewandowski's life is resolutely simple.
+Away from the pitch, Lewandowski's life is simple.
 As he drives home from training, he looks forward to playing with his nine-month-old daughter, Klara.
 He and Anna might take her for an afternoon walk.
 Evenings are reserved for relaxing and catching up with friends.
 Apart from the occasional glass of wine, he is teetotal.

-His eyes light up at mention of his daughter, who was born in May.
-"The first four or five weeks were very difficult because I didn't know exactly what I should do," he says.
+His eyes light up at the mention of his daughter, who was born in May.
+"The first four or five weeks were very difficult because I didn't know exactly what I should do," he said.
 "I was reading all kinds of books, but life is different—it's not the same as in books!
 But after five weeks, we learnt that the baby was easy.
 We don't have any problems because she doesn't cry too much."
 And if Lewandowski needs to rest up before a big game?
 "My wife will say to me: 'I'll look after everything.
 I know that you need to sleep well.'"

 Lewandowski enjoys watching sport on television.
 He is a big fan of motorsports.
 When his countryman Robert Kubica was making his name as a Formula One driver, Lewandowski was glued to the TV for every race.
 He struggles, however, to find time for football.

 "I don't watch much football because ...
-I have such little time with my family and my friends," he says.
+I have such little time with my family and my friends," he said.
 "I don't remember the last time I watched a game for 90 minutes.
 Sometimes I see the games, but only 15 minutes, just to see what's happened."

 With five Bundesliga titles to his name—two with Dortmund, three with Bayern—and another on the way, plus a DFB-Pokal triumph with each of his two German clubs, Lewandowski has little left to prove in the domestic game.
 For now, a Champions League winner's medal has eluded him.
 That 2013 loss to his future Bayern team-mates with Dortmund in the final at Wembley is the closest he has come to capturing the club game's ultimate prize.

-Bayern fell in the semi-finals in 2015 and 2016 and were left to rue some rough breaks after losing 6-3 on aggregate to Real Madrid in the quarter-finals last season.
-Rushed back after missing the first leg with a shoulder injury, Lewandowski says he was only "60 percent" fit in the return game at the Bernabeu, where Bayern cancelled out Madrid's 2-1 lead from the first leg only to lose Arturo Vidal to a contentious red card and then see Ronaldo score the pivotal second goal of his match-winning hat trick from an offside position.
+Bayern fell in the semi-finals in 2015 and 2016, and they were left to rue some rough breaks after losing 6-3 on aggregate to Real Madrid in the quarter-finals last season.
+Rushed back after missing the first leg with a shoulder injury, Lewandowski says he was only "60 percent" fit in the return game at the Bernabeu, where Bayern cancelled out Madrid's 2-1 lead from the first leg only to lose Arturo Vidal to a contentious red card and then see Ronaldo score the pivotal second goal of his match-winning hat-trick from an offside position.

-"We could talk about the referee, the decisions, but it doesn't matter," Lewandowski says.
+"We could talk about the referee, the decisions, but it doesn't matter," Lewandowski said.
 "If we had won against Real Madrid, if I had been fit, maybe we would have won the Champions League last year."

-If he could be forgiven for harbouring a sense of injustice over the nature of Bayern's elimination from last season's competition, Lewandowski produces a surprisingly phlegmatic answer when he is asked whether, ahead of the first leg of Bayern's last 16 tie against Besiktas, he will consider his career unfulfilled if he never experiences what it feels like to hoist the European Cup above his head.
+If he could be forgiven for harbouring a sense of injustice over the nature of Bayern's elimination from last season's competition, Lewandowski produces a surprisingly phlegmatic answer when he is asked whether, ahead of the first leg of Bayern's last-16 tie against Besiktas, he will consider his career unfulfilled if he never experiences what it feels like to hoist the European Cup above his head.

-"No," he says.
+"No," he said.
 "I will be very happy because I know what I've done up to now.
 Football is one life, and then there's your private life.
 For me, I'm happy in my private life.
 I know what I've done in football.
 Of course, I want to win a lot.
 I want to try to win every title that I can, but I don't think, 'Oh no, I haven't won this.'
 I will try, and if I do this, I will be just as happy as if I don't win it."

 Whatever the Champions League knockout rounds may hold in store for Lewandowski and his team-mates, he has already made history with Poland this season.
 In October, he became the first Polish player to score 50 international goals.
 In firing Poland to a place at this summer's World Cup in Russia, he set a scoring record of 16 goals in the European qualifying zone.
 (He had previously equalled David Healy's record for most goals in a European Championship qualifying campaign by scoring 13 on Poland's path to Euro 2016.)